adlnet/xAPI-Spec/xAPI.md

 flow among such LRSs the LRS is given some flexibility on statement versions that are accepted.

 ###### Requirements
-* version must be formatted as laid out in [API Versioning](#apiversioning)
+* version must be formatted as laid out for the API version header in [API Versioning](#apiversioning)

 ###### LRS Requirements
 * an LRS MUST accept all statements where their version starts with "1.0." if they otherwise validate.
-* an LRS MUST reject all statements that do not start with "1.0."
+* an LRS MUST reject all statements with a version specified that does not start with "1.0."
 * statements returned by an LRS MUST retain the version number they are accepted with.
-If they lack a version number, the version number MUST be set to 1.0.0
+If they lack a version, the version MUST be set to 1.0.0

 ###### Client Requirements